-7.1 The University's Academic Alert policy was reviewed and updated in September 2019.
+- 7.1 The University's Academic Alert policy was reviewed and updated in September 2020.
 This policy provides oversight of student engagement issues across our community, and electronic alerts are issued to students.
-The Academic Alert student monitoring and

-- 7.2 The Student Services Operational Risk Policy is reviewed in each calendar year, most recently in January 2019.
+The Academic Alert student monitoring and student absence self-certification systems are screened by Student Services, and they follow up whenever attendance issues suggest a student has disengaged or where the student's own disclosure requires follow up. - 7.2 The Student Services Operational Risk Policy is reviewed in each calendar year, most recently in February 2023.
 It includes procedures for intensive engagement with high-risk students experiencing suicidal ideation.
 The situation of these students is reviewed weekly during the semester by Risk Review Group, led by the managers of Counselling and Mental Health and involving input from staff directly involved in their care.
-Details of the areas of risk monitored under this framework, which may trigger an increased level of intervention, are detailed in Appendix 2. - 7.3 Where students fail to engage, or where there is difficulty in reducing a high-level of risk, there are additional reviews by the Student Services Directorate that may lead to a review under the Fitness to Study policy.
-The policy is current and next due for review in 2023.
-The policy provides for a panel assessment, chaired by the Vice-Principal for Education, to ensure students with serious health issues are well enough to continue living independently and manage the rigours of academic life.
-The principal purpose of the policy is to determine if it is in a student's best interests to direct their focus to their health instead of their studies. - 7.4 Student Services' good working relationship with other professional units and academic schools helps to inform and support staff working with vulnerable students and to provide Student Services with early alerts of students' difficulties.
-The Mental Health Taskforce will continue to ensure collaborative engagement, in the context of the broader awareness-raising actions.
+Details of the areas of risk monitored under this framework, which may trigger an increased level of intervention, are detailed in Appendix 2. - 7.3 Where students fail to engage, or where there is difficulty in reducing a high-level of risk, there are additional reviews by the Student Services Directorate that may lead to a review under the Support to study policy.
+The policy is current and next due for review in 2024.
+The policy provides for a panel assessment, chaired by the Vice-Principal for Education, to ensure students with serious health issues are well enough to continue living independently resity of St Andrews is a charity registered in Scotland, No: SC013532 and manage the rigours of academic life.
+The principal purpose of the policy is to determine and implement support to enable students to engage with their studies and University life safely and effectively.

+7.4 Student Services' good working relationship with other professional units and academic schools helps to inform and support staff working with vulnerable students and to provide Student Services with early alerts of students' difficulties.
+The Mental Health Network will continue to ensure collaborative engagement, in the context of the broader awareness-raising actions.